Timeline Sensitivity and Systems That Bend: The Physics of Abundance

 Here’s the honest comparison—book projections versus probable reality, including worst-case scenarios:

-The good news: we’re ahead on AI coordination capability (GPT-4 level is sufficient) and solar economics (already competitive).
-The delays are in physical manufacturing (robots) and megaproject execution (fusion).
+The good news: we’re ahead on AI coordination capability (GPT-4-class models are already sufficient, and 2026 frontier models far exceed that bar) and solar economics (already competitive despite a one-year blip).
+The delays remain in physical manufacturing (robots) and megaproject execution (fusion).

 The Unscarcity framework doesn’t require all technologies to arrive on schedule simultaneously.
 It’s designed like good infrastructure—with redundancy, fallbacks, and multiple paths to the same destination.